float437/float437/README.md

 - 👋 Hi, I’m @float437
-- 👀 I’m interested in learning about programming and game development!
-I'm a freshman at FIU studying Computer Science and want to learn as much as I can about the field!
+- 👀 I’m interested in learning about programming and web development!
+I'm a Junio at FIU studying Computer Science and want to learn as much as I can about the field!
-- 🌱 I’m currently learning learning Java and have joined the Spark Dev team at FIU to learn the game development process.
+- 🌱 I’m familiar with Java and C and am currently working on my Python skills.
-- 💞️ I’m looking to collaborate on projects that help me to think outside the box and that can give me experience in the programming world.
+- 💞️ I’m looking to collaborate on projects that help me to think outside the box and that can give me more experience thinking for creative solutions to problems.
 - 📫 How to reach me:
     Email: RChevannes0619@gmail.com